Metadata Configurator Tutorial#

 05/11/2023 |

-A number of these Fields represent sample specific metadata (that we would like record on site while sampling).
+A number of these Fields represent sample specific metadata that we should be recorded during sampling.
 Although the terms are understandable for humans, they have interoperability issues.
-If we, for instance, concentrate on the block marked in yellow we know that the correct “interoperable” terminology is different.
+For instance, if we zoom in on the block below, we know that the correct “interoperable” terminology is different.

 Field |